Free Macro & Calorie Calculator

 What Are Macronutrients (And Why They Matter)

 Macronutrients, or "macros," are the building blocks of your diet.
 They are the three primary types of nutrients that provide your body with energy (measured in calories).
 Understanding and balancing them is the key to unlocking your body's potential, whether you want to lose fat, build muscle, or simply improve your health.
-The three macronutrients are:

 1. Protein (4 calories per gram)